genesiscommunitysuccess/docs/docs/platform-reference/essential-information/starting-new-project/dependencies.md

     </build>
 </project>
 ```
 You can include multiple dependencies, of course.
-If our application Echo wants to add a dependency on anoter application, called Foxtrot, we would add these two code blocks in the relevant places.
+If our application Echo wants to add a dependency on another application, called Foxtrot, we would add these two code blocks in the relevant places.

 In the `Project` codebloack: